Chipping fibrous palm fronds, reeds & grapevines with ease!

 The physical structure of reeds makes it extremely difficult to chip.
 It is thin, bends easily, but is extremely fibrous and tough to break.
-It is also very light and doesn’t have much weight to it which makes it difficult to discharge.
-It is usually regarded as material that cannot be chipped and will block up the chippers’ chute or wind up around the cutting mechanisms’ shaft.
+Reeds are also very light and don’t have much weight, which makes them difficult to discharge.
+It is usually regarded as material that cannot be chipped.
+Reeds will block up the chippers’ chute or wind up around the cutting mechanisms’ shaft.
 If you were also under the impression that reeds cannot be processed through a wood chipper, then we’ve got good news for you: A TOMCAT CAN!

 Our drum-style hydraulic-feed wood chippers chips reeds without blockages and issues.
 This is because of our unique drum design and discharge system design.
 The cutting action is unique and can therefore chip material that no other chippers in its size range can chip.